rbaracskai/Baracskai-Portfolio/FinalProjectPart3.md

    - Increase in reports
    - ~~CCF 10 principles~~

 I used this time to talk a little more about how none of these issues are new, it's just that we're hearing more about them now.
-I aldo removed the discussion of CCF's 10 principles because a) there was no way to summarize them well and b) one of the target audience types will be directed there via the call to action anyway.
+I also removed the discussion of CCF's 10 principles because a) there was no way to summarize them well and b) one of the target audience types will be directed there via the call to action anyway.

  * **6: Call to Action
    - Foundation Leaders: ~~Trust Based Philanthropy Project~~ *Bridgespan Group and AFBE's “Guiding a Giving Response to Anti-Black Injustice.*